B.A., LLB, LLM(ADR)

 Karen has a Master of Laws in Alternative Dispute Resolution from Osgoode Hall Law School (2011) and has completed the Advanced Program in Alternative Dispute Resolution presented by the University of Windsor, Faculty of Law/Stitt Feld Handy Houston, Toronto.
 She also has a Bachelor of Arts from Memorial (1988) and a Bachelor of Laws from Dalhousie (1991).

 She is the Chair of the Canadian Bar Association's ADR section in NL and represents the province on the national executive.
 Karen has been appointed as a roster mediator for the Supreme Court of Newfoundland, TrIal Division.
-She is a practicing insured member of the Law Society of Newfoundland and Labrador.
+She is a practicing insured member of the Bar Association of Nova Scotia.